What is a Threat Vector and Why is it Important to Define

 Some targeted organizations instead are seized to abet public-wide attacks.

-Others become victims for corporate espionage or even on behalf of another country (like the Chinese hacking group APT10, believed to be working for China’s Ministry of State Security).
+Others become victims for corporate espionage on behalf of another country (like the Chinese hacking group APT10, believed to be working for China’s Ministry of State Security).

 Some prevention strategies include: